 The best credit reporting agency will show all three scores.
 Some financial institutions may use scores from two bureaus and not the third.
 It is important to keep track of all three so that you know where you stand with all of them to give you the best credit reports possible.
 This could keep you from getting approved for certain loans.

-Benefits of the Best Credit Report Service
+Benefits of the Best Credit Score Site

 Lenders use the credit reporting system to gauge your creditworthiness when you apply for a loan.
 Your credit report contains your credit score, which lenders use to calculate the interest rate you quality for.